Lyndon pairs and the lexicographically greatest perfect necklace: Lyndon pairs in lexicographical order

-For $s = 3$, $n=k = 5$ the right rotation of pair $\pair{13212}{4}$, is $\pair{21321}{0}$, and its left rotation is $\pair{32121}{3}$.
+For $s = 3$, $n=k = 5$ and $\pair{13212}{4}$, its right rotation is $\pair{21321}{3}$, and its left rotation is $\pair{32121}{0}$.
 The rotation function induces a relation between pairs: two pairs are related if successive rotations initially applied to the first yield the second.
 This relation is clearly reflexive and transitive.
 For pairs in $\Sigma^n\times \Z_k$, when $k|n$ or $n|k$, the rotation has an inverse, given by successive rotations.
 So the relation is also symmetric, hence, an equivalence relation.